cosmos/governance/Mint.md

-# The `Mint` Module
+# The `mint` Module

-The `Mint` module is responsible for enabling the Cosmos Hub to have a flexible inflation rate that depends upon a [bonded stake ratio target](#5-GoalBonded).
+The `mint` module is responsible for enabling the Cosmos Hub to have a flexible inflation rate that depends upon a [bonded stake ratio target](#5-GoalBonded).

-`Mint` is active on Cosmos Hub 3 and currently has six parameters that may be modified by governance proposal:
+`mint` is active on Cosmos Hub 3 and currently has six parameters that may be modified by governance proposal:
 1. [`MintDenom`](#1-MintDenom) - uatom (micro-ATOM)
 2. [`InflationRateChange`](#2-InflationRateChange) - 0.130000000000000000 (proportion)
 3. [`InflationMax`](#3-InflationMax) - 0.200000000000000000 (proportion)